red and black logo of the Greater New York Metropolitan Area chapter of the Association of College and Research Libraries

 • Assists with career development, exploration, and advancement, including specialized areas as applicable (e.g. guidance in changing library career tracks, publishing and presenting, working in a specific role or library setting, etc.).

-To apply to be a Mentor in the ACRL/NY Mentoring Program, please complete the form.
-Applications will be accepted July 18-August 17, 2025.
+To apply to be a mentor in the ACRL/NY Mentoring Program, please complete the form.
+Applications will be accepted July 9, 2026 to August 7, 2026.

 Want to be a Mentee?

-A mentee is a Library & Information Science student or someone with less than five (5) years of professional library experience.
+A mentee can be a Library & Information Science student, someone with less than five (5) years of professional library experience, or someone working in a different library setting (e.g. public libraries) looking to switch to academic libraries.
 Mentees do not need to be based in the New York Metropolitan Area to participate.
 Mentees must be ACRL/NY members at the time of acceptance into the program.

 A mentee is someone who may: